guettli/missing-internet-specs/README.md

 I don't need an official RFC.
 I just want several products to aggree on a way to exchange data.

-## Roadmap

-2016:
-  * Brainstorming

-2017:
- * Concentrating on one or two items.
- * Talking to experts in this domain.

-2018:
- * If enough positive feedback was received: Implement the idea by patching an open source client and server
- * Talk to other client/server vendors.

-2019:
-  * If enough positive feedback was received: Use the patched client and server.
-  * Write a RFC
-  * Talk to other client/server vendors (promote RFC).

 ## Avatar: mail address to image
 Use case: Mail user agents like thunderbird or outlook should be able to display the image of a emai sender.